megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Server Utils
-Server Utils in the zelt-stack-template contain functions grouped by functionality in `util.<util-name>.ts` files, specifically for Node.js operations like file system interactions or model processing.
-They are used by controllers and other server code when environment-specific APIs are required.
-This keeps server-side logic organized and separate from shared utilities.
+Server utils in the zelt-stack-template contain functions grouped by functionality in `util.<util-name>.ts` files for Node.js operations like file system interactions or model processing.
+Used by controllers and server code when environment-specific APIs are needed, they keep server-side logic organized and separate from shared utilities.

 ```typescript
 import { promises as fs } from "fs";